Hazardous Area Classification Software for ATEX and DSEAR Regulations

 Hazcalc makes it easier!

-All methods have one thing in common: the process of HAC is a very time consuming process.
-Therefor we developed Hazcalc.
 Hazcalc is an online platform / tool for hazardous area classification of flammable liquids and gases (e.g. hydrogen, methane etc.) completely according to the current International Standard IEC 60079-10-1 version 2020.
-Also the older standard from 2015 is still available.
+Also the older standard from 2015 is still available within the tool.

-Take a closer look at the possibilities on Our Software page.
+Take a closer look at the possibilities on Our Software page or start a free tour.

 Easy in use and realistic results

-It's an easy to use tool wich saves and enormous ammount of time and effort.
-Beside that, the results of the hazardous area assessment with this tool leads to more realistic hazardous zones with more realistic area dimensions.
-Over-conservative areas and area dimensions that are common when using other methods, are prevented when using Hazcalc.
-Therefor Hazcalc helps saving capital and prevents the use of Ex electrical equipment and non-electrical Ex equipment in places were it actually is not needed.
+Hazardous Area Classification normally costs a lot of time and effort.
+Hazcalc is an easy to use tool wich saves and enormous ammount of time and effort.
+Beside that, the results of the hazardous area classification assessment, with this tool leads, to more realistic hazardous zones with more realistic area dimensions.
+Over-conservative areas and area dimensions that are common, when using other methods (e.g. example approach-methods), are prevented when using Hazcalc.
+Therefor Hazcalc helps saving capital and prevents the use of unneeded Ex electrical equipment and non-electrical Ex equipment in places were it actually is not needed.

 The tool is very helpful for e.g. HSE/ATEX-consultants, -managers and ATEX-inspector and e.g. for process- and I&E engineers.
 It can be used for the classification (HAC) for existing installations and for new installations during e.g. engineering phase and/or commissioning phase.